scale-plan/vertx-json-schema/README.md

 ## Vert.x JSON Schema

-This repo contains backport of Vert.x JSON Schema from v4 to v3.9.x.
+This repo contains backport of Vert.x JSON Schema from version 4.x to version 3.9.x.

 ## Architecture